KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 6. Legal advice related to mortgages, including contract terms, legal obligations, or regulatory compliance.
 Users would need to consult legal professionals for such matters.
 7. Property valuation services, including home appraisals or estimates of property values.
 8. Tax advice or calculations of property taxes.
 Users would need to consult with tax professionals or refer to relevant tax regulations.
-9. While homeowners’ insurance and mortgage insurance are integral to homeownership, the software will not calculate insurance premiums.
+9. While homeowners’ insurance and mortgage insurance are integral to homeowners, the software will not calculate insurance premiums.
 10. Integration with banking systems, financial institutions, or real estate databases.
 11. Detailed analytics or reporting features beyond basic mortgage calculations will be excluded.
 12. Complex mortgage types, such as adjustable-rate mortgages (ARMs) with various index rates and margins, will be excluded for simplicity.

 ### 1.3 Definitions, Acronyms and Abbreviations

+#### Data Design Diagrams
 1. **ERD**:
    - Definition: Entity-Relationship Diagram.
    - Description: A visual representation of the entities and relationships within a database.
 It illustrates how entities relate to each other within a database model.